 The order of the risk categories and individual risks presented within the four risk groups reflects the current assessment of the relative risk exposure for Continental and thus provides an indication of the current significance of these risks.
 If no quantitative information on the amount of damage is provided, the assessment is carried out on the basis of qualitative criteria.
-Unless the emphasis is placed on a specific business area, the risks apply to all business areas.
+Unless the emphasis is placed on a specific group sector, the risks apply to all group sectors.

-Continental is exposed to risks in connection with its financing agreements and the syndicated loans.
+Continental is exposed to risks in connection with its financing agreements and the syndicated loan.

 Continental is subject to risks in connection with its financing agreements.
 Risks arise from the bonds that Continental AG and Conti-Gummi-Finance B.V., Maastricht, Netherlands, have issued as part of the Debt Issuance Programme (DIP).
 These financing agreements contain covenants that could limit Continental’s capacity to take action as well as change-of-control provisions.